The Dawn (feminist magazine): History

 Nevertheless, the Dawn soon met with opposition.
 It was produced by an all-women team of editors and printers, a fact that angered trade unionists in the New South Wales Typographical Association, partly because women were paid substantially less than men.
 In opposing the Dawn, the association argued that the pay discrepancies were such that men would be unable to compete, as women would be "... able to work for half the wages a man would require to keep himself and family in comfort and respectability," and that the work was too dangerous for women.
 The association attempted to boycott the publication, and at one stage, a member visited their offices to "harangue the staff," only to be removed after Lawson threw a bucket of water on them.
 Lawson won the battle through patience and "stern resistance."
 Eventually, the boycott lost momentum, and the Dawn continued as before.

 Masthead used from late 1900 until the final issue in July 1905.

 Despite the early disputes, the Dawn proved successful.
-Lawson's ability to attract significant advertising was key to its success's, (Pearce noted that up to half of the magazine was devoted to advertising), as were her efforts to promote the work.
+Lawson's ability to attract significant advertising was key to its success, (Pearce noted that up to half of the magazine was devoted to advertising), as were her efforts to promote the work.
 Lawson encouraged children to register subscribers by offering prizes and ran regular competitions within the magazine to increase circulation and retain subscribers.
 Her efforts granted the Dawn a much longer life than other contemporary Australian feminist magazines.

 The final issue of the Dawn was published in July 1905.
 Believing there was no one suitable to carry on her work, Louisa Lawson "ended her paper as she started it, quite upon her own responsibility."
 Her poor health, resulting from a Tram Accident, and a legal dispute regarding her mail bag fastener invention were key factors in her decision.